 Houghton County, Michigan - Townships Map

-View Google Maps with Houghton County, Michigan Township Boundaries.
-Find township by address.
-Check if an address is in town limits and see a township limits map.
+View Houghton County, Michigan Township Lines on Google Maps, find township by address and check if an address is in town limits

 To find township by address, type the address into the Search places box above the map.